telmoperiz/frailtyPredict/readme.md

     * fun_pdf_gamma.R
 * Finish documentation: add **example** in functions with the 'examples' tag.
 * Finish documentation of `dist_relevance_test."SharedModel` in SharedModel_methods.R.

+* Implement test for relevance of other baseline hazards: loglogistic, Gompertz.